As the region’s health care leader, UPMC is committed to improving the health and well-being of its communities.

 - Emergency preparedness, smoking cessation, and cancer prevention

-- $299 million in direct medical research funding to the University of Pittsburgh
+- $344 million in direct medical research funding primarily at the University of Pittsburgh

 UPMC Insurance Services

-- UPMC Health Plan is among the nation's fastest-growing health plans with more than 3.5 million members.
-It offers coverage to individual and group health plan members; seniors; and low-income individuals and families; as well as those with disabilities.
-Products include UPMC for Life, UPMC for You, UPMC for Kids—Pennsylvania's largest CHIP program, UPMC Community HealthChoices, and Community Care Behavioral Health Organization.
+- UPMC Health Plan is among the nation’s fastest-growing health plans, serving 3.8 million members.
+It offers coverage to individual and group health plan members; seniors; low-income individuals and families; as well as those with disabilities.
+Products include UPMC for Life, UPMC for You, UPMC for Kids — Pennsylvania’s largest CHIP program, UPMC Community HealthChoices, and Community Care Behavioral Health Organization.

 UPMC cares for a disproportionate share of high-need patients:

-- 7 out of 10 Medicaid patients in Allegheny County
+- 8 out of 10 substance abuse patients in Allegheny County

-- 7 out of 10 babies born to low-income families in the Harrisburg region
+- 7 out of 10 babies born to low-income families in Erie, McKean, and Venango counties

-- 8 out of 10 patients with behavioral health needs in Bedford and Blair counties
+- 7 out of 10 seniors in Clinton, Lycoming, Potter, and Tioga counties

-- 7 out of 10 seniors in Clinton, Lycoming, Potter, and Tioga counties are cared for by UPMC Susquehanna hospitals
+- 7 out of 10 Medicaid patients in Lawrence and Mercer counties

 UPMC is a powerful engine of progress, growth, and prosperity.